Hold On to Your Kids: Why Parents Need to Matter More Than Peers

 Offering effective strategies for preserving and restoring the child-to-parent relationship, this book provides refreshing natural alternatives to today’s contrived methods of behaviour control.
 The content is relevant to parents of children of any age, from infants right through to adult children.
 Readers have commonly commented on how much hardship and confusion they could have avoided had this material been available to them right from the beginning.

-When the original edition was released in 2004, it was just before the emergence of Facebook and other social media.
+The original edition was released in 2004; just before the emergence of Facebook and other social media.
 In retrospect, the book amply foreshadowed, but could not fully have pictured, the impact of the digital revolution that followed.
 The book was re-released in 2013 with additional chapters on raising children in a digital world.

 Study Guide